openvinotoolkit/docker_ci/get-started.md

   -dist, --distribution TYPE  Available types: dev, data_dev, runtime, internal_dev,
                               proprietary (product pkg with an installer) or base (with CPU only and without installing dependencies).
-                              Using key --file <path_to_dockerfile> is mandatory to build base distribution image. base dockerfiles are stored in <repository_root>/dockerfiles/<os_image> folder.
+                              Using key --file <path_to_dockerfile> and -p <version> are  mandatory to build base distribution image. base dockerfiles are stored in <repository_root>/dockerfiles/<os_image> folder.
 ```